Annual Fee Refund Rules For Every Bank

 Wells Fargo

-As you can see from the policies above, it’s important not to wait too long before you cancel your account once your annual fee has been charged.
-Many issuers are willing to offer retention offers in exchange for you keeping the card open, so it’s always worth a shot to call first.
+As you can see after reading the annual fee refund rules for every bank above, it’s important not to wait too long before you cancel your account once your annual fee has been charged.
+Another thing worth mentioning is that many issuers are willing to offer retention offers in exchange for you keeping the card open.
+It’s always worth a shot to call first to see if there are any offers.
+Then you can decide if you would like to cancel your card or not after that.

 In my experience both times when cancelling a US Bank card after the AF posted I had to ask for a supervisor because the front line reps tried to tell me they couldn’t waive it.
 In the most recent case I called the day after it posted and was told they couldn’t.
 Called bs (didn’t say that) and asked for a supervisor.
 The front line rep comes back to the phone and tells me they can refund it since I’m cancelling.
 Long story short, it’s not been the smoothest experience with US Bank.